 - Excessive smoking is also known as a risk factor.

 - Drinking alcohol beyond acceptable limits could be another contributing factor for cholesterol increase.

 - People who are physically inactive tend to have an increased level of cholesterol in their bodies.

 - People who consume foods rich in carbohydrates are also more prone to cholesterol increase.

 When To Consult A Doctor?

 Children should get it checked once or twice before reaching the age of 18 years.
-For adult, it’s once in 5-6 years.
+For adults, it’s once in 5-6 years.
 You need to seek the doctor’s consultation when the test results reveal:

 - Cholesterol in the borderline range or high range.

-- If the person has a family history of cholesterol related health problems.
+- If the person has a family history of cholesterol-related health problems.